kalpitborkar/Python-Interpreter/README.md

 # Byterun
 A compact Python Interpreter written in Python.

-# About the project
 ## What is Byterun?
   - Byterun is a compact Python interpreter - a software that emulates a physical computer.
   - Byterun is a Python interpreter written in Python.
   - The Python interpreter is a virtual machine, in particular a stack machine - it manipulates several stacks to perform its operations.

 ## The purpose of this project is to learn and practice concepts related to:
-- Working and structure of Python interpreter (CPython)
+- Working and structure of Python interpreter [CPython](https://github.com/python/cpython/blob/main/Python/ceval.c)
 - Stack machine
 - Python OOP

-## Byterun structure:
+## Byterun structure
 There are four kinds of objects in Byterun:
 ### 1. `VirtualMachine` class:
   - The `VirtualMachine` class manages the highest level structure.